dxFeed/dxfeed-graal-net-api/README.md

 * [LatencyTest](https://github.com/dxFeed/dxfeed-graal-net-api/blob/main/src/DxFeed.Graal.Net.Tools/LatencyTest/LatencyTestTool.cs)
   connects to the specified address(es) and calculates latency.

-To run tools on macOs, it may be necessary to unquarantine them:
+To run tools on macOS, it may be necessary to unquarantine them:

 ```
 sudo /usr/bin/xattr -r -d com.apple.quarantine <directory_with_tools>